Almora district: Geography

 The town of Almora is situated over a horse saddle-shaped ridge of a mountain.
 The eastern portion of the ridge is known as Talifat and the western one is known as Selifat.
 The market is at the top of the ridge where these two, Talifat and Selifat jointly terminate.

 The market is 1.25 mi long and is covered with stone slabs.
 The place of the present cantonment was formerly known as Lalmandi.
 Presently where the collectorate exists, the 'Malla Mahal' (Upper Court) of Chanda kings was located.
 The site of present District Hospital used to be 'Talla Mahal' (Lower Court) of Chand rulers.

+The central geography of the historical Chaugarkha region of Almora is dominated by the Binsar hill, which reaches an elevation of nearly 8,000 feet, and the Jageshwar peaks at 7,700 feet.
+A notable geographical feature in this area is a continental water divide located near Saimdeo.
+Springs rising in this central node flow in opposite directions, separating the basin of the Ganges from that of the Sarda (Kali) river; the waters from these respective springs do not meet again for hundreds of miles until the rivers converge in the plains.

 Simalkhet is a village situated on the border of Almora and Chamoli.
 People of this village can speak both Kumauni and Garhwali languages.
 On the top of a hill there is a temple called Bhairav Gadi.

 There is also a village known as Shitlakhet that sits in the south quadrant.
 This village is a hill station.

 Gori River flows through Almora District.